 (data prior to 1979 needs to be treated with care)

-The clear-sky UV index and UV dose data is provided for both ozone records and covers the whole world.
-The cloud-modified UV dose data is provided only for the operational ozone record and covers the part of the world covered by the geostationary Meteosat Second Generation (MSG) satellites.
+Clear-sky UV index and clear-sky UV dose data is provided for both ozone records and covers the whole world.
+Cloud-modified UV dose data is provided only for the operational ozone record and covers the part of the world observed by the geostationary Meteosat Second Generation (MSG) satellites.

 Details of the computation of the UV index and UV dose

 - A first guess of the UV irradiance weighted with a specific action spectrum at time t using the global assimilated ozone field at local solar noon is determined from a parametrisation developed by Allaart et al. (2004); see this page for some details.

-The weighting is related to so-called action spectra, i.e. the wavelength dependent response to UV radiation of health effects.
+The weighting is related to so-called action spectra, i.e. the wavelength dependent response to UV radiation of biological effects.
 The action spectra used for the TEMIS UV data products are detailed here, and some info on the ozone field is given here.

 - This first guess is corrected for these effects: